-Northwest Harvest operates the Three Squares program in eight school districts in Washington— Seattle, Kent, and Highline in King County; Clover Park in Pierce County; Yakima and Toppenish in Yakima County; Spokane in Spokane County; and new in 2011-12, Hoquiam in Grays Harbor County.
+Northwest Harvest operates the Three Squares program in nine school districts in Washington— Seattle, Kent, and Highline in King County; Clover Park in Pierce County; Yakima and Toppenish in Yakima County; Spokane in Spokane County; Hoquiam in Grays Harbor County; and Moses Lake in Grant County.
 We provide food to over 40 public schools with high percentages of students participating in the free or reduced-price school meals program.
 The program offers nutritious, kid-friendly, supplemental food for children with limited food resources outside of school.

 From our Three Squares partner schools: